JJoshua28/Chess/README.md

 Below are improvements I would like to implement at some point in the future:

+1. Unit, integration and e2e tests with Jest
-1. Server
+2. Server
-2. Game menu
+3. Game menu
-3. Online multiplayer
+4. Online multiplayer
-4. Displaying pieces removed from the game for each player
+5. Displaying pieces removed from the game for each player
-5. Online chat service
+6. Online chat service
-6. Piece and board customisation
+7. Piece and board customisation

 I would also like to implement an AI to play against the user or even itself.
 With that, I may implement AIs with varying difficulties.